1994

 ● In God We Doubt.

 ● Today’s your Birthday!
 Happy Birthday!
-I hate your guts, but I celebrate your Birthday, because it means there’s one day fewer that you’ll be around!
+I hate your guts, but I celebrate your Birthday, because it means there’s one day less that you’ll be around!

 ● When I’m working, I feel that I want to stop working and relax.
 But when I stop working and simply relax, I just feel bored.